USEPA/WNTR/documentation/waternetworkmodel.rst

 Energy				**WNTR does not support the energy report options in the [ENERGY] section of an EPANET inp file.**

-Water quality			**WNTR does not support the water quality options, this includes the [QUALITY], [SOURCES], and [REACTIONS] sections of an EPANET inp file.
-				These options will be used when simulating water quality with the EpanetSimulator.**
+Water quality			The [QUALITY], [SOURCES], and [REACTIONS] options of the EPANET inp file are used when simulating water quality with the EpanetSimulator.

 Options				Options are defined in the class :doc:`WaterNetworkOptions</apidoc/wntr.network.WaterNetworkModel>`.
 				These options include input in the [OPTIONS] and [TIME] section of the EPANET inp file.